garrandall/popular-music-data/tracks/last-night-s-letter-k-ci-jojo.md

 Just to prove that I really, really love you
 Baby I want you, I want you, I want you
 And there's nothing that I'd rather do
-Than to love you.....
+Than to love you...
 I love you always
 Every night and every day.